fal-works/hlc-compiler-sample/README.md

 This will compile `Main.hx` and generate an executable (just a black screen with sound effect) in the `bin` directory.

-Edit `libraries.hxml` to exclude libraries.
+Edit `libraries.hxml` to exclude some libraries.

 ## Misc